 These nine symptoms (DSM-IV) may be used to diagnose borderline personality disorder.
-Many of these symptoms are common to other disorders and you should seek professional guidance if you are concerned about a diagnosis.
+Many symptoms are common to other disorders.
+Seek professional guidance if you are concerned about a diagnosis.

 *Bipolar disorder is abbreviated BD and shares many symptoms with BPD.